January 27, 2021

 Talking about web accessibility can be a bit of a thorny subject when you are starting up a business, developing a brand and building a website.
-In my time working with developers, entrepreneurs and established businesses I have come across many different responses to the considerations about accessibility, ranging from “Accessibility?
+In my time working with developers, entrepreneurs and established businesses, I have come across many responses to the considerations about accessibility, ranging from “Accessibility?
 What is that?” to “We would love to do it, but we are an early stage startup and don’t really have the budget for accessibility” to “It’s not a problem, our target audience is [insert group of people they assume has no accessibility needs here] so we don’t really need to do that”.

-Many accessibility professionals, university professors and designers/developers have started explaining and arguing in favor of accessibility development for clients in terms that “make sense to businesses” so my goal here is to give you as a designer, developer, project manager or business owner a few clear and pragmatic arguments to include accessibility in your platforms, which address the common objections that come up when contemplating accessibility.
+Many accessibility professionals, university professors and designers/developers have explained and arguing in favor of accessibility development for clients in terms that “make sense to businesses” so my goal here is to give you as a designer, developer, project manager or business owner a few clear and pragmatic arguments to include accessibility in your platforms, which address the common objections that come up when contemplating accessibility.
 Here is the business case for accessibility.

 Accessibility is a legal requirement

-A common argument used to convince decisionmakers about the importance of accessibility is by citing legal requirements and threats of fines and lawsuits.
+A common argument used to convince decision-makers about the importance of accessibility is by citing legal requirements and threats of fines and lawsuits.
 This is the low hanging fruit of pitching accessibility.
 I’m usually disinclined to use regulation as an argument when pitching the importance of making platforms and communications accessible, the main reason being that legislation varies from country to county and even from region to region and some businesses might not be legally obligated to comply with any particular requirements for accessible platforms.

 The W3C, also known as the World Wide Web Consortium are the organization in charge of developing the international standards for the Web, they compile what best practices are for mark-up, languages etc., and their main accessibility initiative is the WAI or Web Accessibility Initiative.